 These kinds of hikes are excellent for longevity, happiness, and health.
 They are the perfect form of hormesis.
 You have to deal with all of the conditions, then you get a burger from Monique.

 After that, it’s back on the trail dealing with rain.
 It comes down in buckets, and the creeks turn into raging rivers.
 It becomes challenging to cook anything, and it’s cold.
 It’s uncomfortable and slippery.

 The trail turns into rock.
 You have to go up and down with the odd bridge to make it a little easier.
 If things could get worse, you have to make it to the fairy crossing by five.

-Twenty-six kilometres on the hardest part of the trail while it pours buckets, and we had to do it in 7.5 hours.
+Thirteen kilometres on the hardest part of the trail while it pours buckets, and we had to do it in limited time.
 We had almost no food, sore legs, very little sleep, heavy packs, and wet, cold everything.
 It was amazing!

 When you’re done, you get an extraordinary meal in the beautiful town of Port Renfrew in a log cabin style pub.
 A hot shower to warm up and clean off.
 I’m telling you the little things are pretty awesome!
 I don’t know too many people that have enjoyed a shower as much as I did that day.
 We earned it!